badoet/ionic-framework/core/src/components/thumbnail/readme.md

-# ion-thumbnail
+# syg-thumbnail

 Thumbnails are square components that usually wrap an image or icon.
 They can be used to make it easier to display a group of larger images or provide a preview of the full-size image.

 Thumbnails can be used by themselves or inside of any element.
-If placed inside of an `ion-item`, the thumbnail will resize to fit the parent component.
+If placed inside of an `syg-item`, the thumbnail will resize to fit the parent component.
 To position a thumbnail on the left or right side of an item, set the slot to `start` or `end`, respectively.

 <!-- Auto Generated Below -->